mattiaguerri/UNetX/README.md

 The class inputs are:
 + inpCha: number of channels in the input image.
 + finOutCha: depth of the output tensor.
-+ depths: the is a list of integer.
-The lenght of the list gives the number of blocks in the encoder.
++ lasKer: the is a list of integers.
+The length of the list gives the number of blocks in the encoder.
 Each integer is the number of kernels for the convolutions in the respective blocks.
 + inpWidth: width of the input image.
 + inpHeight: height of the input image.